NoxiousKarn/Showerthoughts/README.md

 <img src="doc/attachments/showerthoughts.gif" width="631" height="272"/>

 ## IMPORTANT!!
-Verifiy the location of your voice.py file location as it's based on the version of python your unit is running.
+Verify your voice.py file location as it's based on the version of Python your unit is running.